zzs-RedCocoon/tp/docs/UserGuide.md

 Format: viewreview <Movie Index>\
 Examples:\
 \>> viewreview 1\
-Such a thrilling movie to watch!\
+Such a thrilling movie to watch!
-Exit MovieMate: bye\
-The exit function will allow you to leave the program.

 ### bye
 Closes MovieMate.\